WinVector/replyr/cran-comments.md

-This is a maintenance release to work around errors seen on the CRAN results page.
-Also we are declaring the package in maintenance mode: we will continue to support it but are also encouraging users to move on to our newer non-monolithic
-re-implementations: wrapr, seplyr, rquery, and cdata.
+This is a maintenance release to work issues introduced in upcoming dplyr 0.7.5 release ( https://github.com/WinVector/replyr/issues/10 ).

 ## Test environments